All Products

 Step 2: Detach the data disk

-Detach the data disk from the ECS instance to sever the connection between the disk and the instance.
+Sever the connection between the cloud disk and the ECS instance.

 2. Click the target instance ID to go to the instance details page, and then click the Block Storage tab.